 The Hidden Costs of Being on Welfare

-We consider the reality of living on welfare as far as the practicalities of life are concerned.
-For example, finding accommodation, shopping and paying for energy bills.
+We consider the practical realities of living on welfare.
+For example, how can you find accommodation, do your shopping and pay your energy bills?
 We compare the advantages and disadvantages of renting social housing or renting privately before looking at other issues which arise.
-Why is there such a shortage of social housing and why are private landlords so reluctant to rent to people on benefits
+Why is there such a shortage of social housing and why are private landlords so reluctant to rent to people on benefits?

 Reduction in Bedroom Tax

-The impact of the Reduction in the Spare Room Subsidy (Bedroom Tax) will be analysed in depth.
+The impact of the reduction in the Spare Room Subsidy (Bedroom Tax) will be analysed in depth.
 Firstly, we will discuss how people are coping with the loss of income?
-Have they downsized to reduce waiting lists for social housing and reduce overcrowding?
 Do they simply rely on small loans to help pay their rent?
 Or, have they been ‘pushed’ into finding a job?
 Finally, what other help is available for these people?
-How much has the use of food banks increased since the introduction of the Welfare Reform Act of 2012?

 Unfortunately, the UK has always had a deprived ‘underclass’.
 How much has that changed over the past 20 years and how many people and children now live on or under the poverty line?
 You will be surprised by the changes in the patterns of poverty in the UK.